 GCP users, from seasoned cloud architects to beginner cloud engineers, often face the task of choosing between two powerful NoSQL databases: Cloud Datastore and Cloud Bigtable.
 While both are robust and capable in their rights, they serve distinct purposes and cater to different use cases.

-This article is designed to highlight the key differences of Cloud Datastore vs Bigtable, comparing their features, pricing, and potential applications.
+This article is designed to highlight the key differences between Cloud Datastore and Cloud Bigtable, comparing their features, pricing, and potential applications.
 Our goal is to provide a clear, comprehensive comparison that enables GCP users to make well-informed decisions and align their database choices with unique operational needs.

 What is Cloud Datastore?